Pejomi/DB-exam/README.md

 python main.py
 ```

+When the data is populated in the MSSQL database, you have to create a view called "ViewAll" in the database.
+Copy the sql-script from the file "ViewAll.sql" in the "sql-files" folder.

 #### Neo4j
 To setup the Neo4j database you will need to create a database with your desired name in your local Neo4j server.
 Make sure to have the Neo4j server running when you run the application.